colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 So what's it like to return to NCAA competition and in-person learning for the first time in 538 days?
 It's a bit odd, I can tell you that much.

-I spent much of quarantine in solace, accompanied by my family.
+I spent much of quarantine in the solace of my family.

 Prior to the pandemic, I, like many of my peers, lived the Division 1 Student-Athlete lifestyle.